 It’s true that most studies only indicate positive things about the consumption of chickpeas, but we know that each body is different.
 If yours does not accept this food, then do not force it.
 There are many more legumes that you can consume and that your body may accept better.

 Finally, one more reason to want to prepare this recipe is that it contains turmeric.
-You might already know that turmeric is a great anti-inflammatory for our body.
+You might already know that turmeric is a great anti-inflammatory for our body, but the curcumin contained in turmeric has more health benefits as well.

 However, it must be consumed in a certain way so that the body can benefit from all of its properties.